Cerulean-Circle-GmbH/Web4Articles/README.md

 - During recovery, the AI must **not ask the user for confirmation or next steps**.
 Instead, it must only return when it has fully understood:
   - The project purpose and state
-  - Its own role and responsibilities
+  - Its own role and responsibilities (for the specified role)
-  - The next concrete project task to execute
+  - The next concrete project task to execute (role-specific)
 - After recovery, the AI must send a message to the QA user stating:
   1. That recovery is complete
-  2. Who it is (its role)
+  2. Who it is (its specified role)
   3. The current project state
-  4. What the next project task is
+  4. What the next project task is (role-specific)
+  5. Links to generated tree.index.md and updated project index

+**Role Options:**
+- ScrumMaster (default)
+- Developer, PO, Architect, Tester, DevOps
+- OntologyAgent, ResearchAgent, BranchStatusAgent
+- Any role with a process.md in `scrum.pmo/roles/`

+**Enhanced Features:**
+- Automatic tree.index.md generation in project journal
+- Symbolic link analysis and directory tree indexing
+- Enhanced project index with GitHub links
+- Role-specific project status reporting

 This process is fully autonomous and designed for rapid, reliable project context recovery and onboarding.